michaelos02/public_tabulator/README.md

-# public_tabulator
-Display sheet data on a website
+# Google Apps Script Web App to Display Filtered Google Sheets Data

 I needed to find a way to allow users to see data they have submitted to a spreadsheet.
 I wanted something more than just publishing the sheet to the web AND it needed to be filtered to show just the users submsions.